shrey-111/alexa-py/README.md

+ROMANTIC ALEXA
-I have created my first project of python taht is Alexa or Jarvis AI.
+I have created my first project of python that is ALEXA or JARVIS AI.